 What is Interrail?

-The Interrail pass allows unlimited rail travel in and to all 33 participating countries for a certain period of time.
+The Interrail pass allows unlimited rail travel in and to all 33 participating countries for a certain period.
 The Interrail Pass is a rail pass available to European residents.
 Alternatively, residents of countries outside Europe may purchase the Eurail Pass.

 Types of Interrail Pass include the Interrail Global Pass or Individual country passes.
 You can choose the duration and amount of travel days.
 Pass Durations include 4, 5 or 7 travel days in a month or 10/15 days over 2 months.
 More info…